Check out a comprehensive comparative table where we explore the difference between 3 top eCommerce solutions: Shopify, SAP Hybris, and Salesforce.

 For instance, we scaled a website on Hybris for one European chain of drug stores when the client changed the focus, having decided to expand his market presence and occupy the niche on the international market as well.
 Our developers implemented country branding (localization for multinational trade) easily since Hybris allows duplicating the business logic of the parent site without developing core functionality from scratch.
 It helped save our client both time and money since it takes 120+ hours for the implementation of a country-specific store depending on the required changes.

-- A wide variety of OOTB features for B2B2C retailing.
-Hybris was initially designed as the B2B platform, but it extremely succeeded for B2C then too.
+A wide variety of OOTB features for B2B2C retailing.
+Hybris e-Commerce platform was initially designed as the B2B platform, but it extremely succeeded for B2C then too.

 The adoption of Hybris technology requires the technical resources in-house or outsourced to a dedicated development team.
 The cost of skilled Hybris developers is not low reasonably.
 To ensure the right project kick-off, it does make sense to provide yourself with a proven implementation partner.
 In the raw of SAP Hybris Commerce, people in business consider Salesforce and Shopify as alternatives.
 Let’s proceed with Salesforce.

 While Gartner predicted growth of digital commerce platforms up to $8.5 billion by 2020, Salesforce decided acquiring Demandware was the way to go.
 What are the features of a newborn Salesforce Commerce Cloud which users are fond of?
 Undoubtedly, the list will open a strong focus on sales representatives, whatever Tom Ebling says concerning its customer focus.
 The platform is pretty good at building business rules for custom marketing and promo campaigns.